-- (1) This section modifies the normal LPGRR change request timeline.
-Within two Business Days of receiving the request, ERCOT shall reply to the submitter indicating that the request has been received and inform the submitter of the dates of the next PWG meetings.
-The submitter shall then schedule a time to present the request, in person, to the PWG and ERCOT at a regularly scheduled PWG meeting. - (2) After the request has been presented to the PWG, ERCOT shall post the methodology request to the Market Information System (MIS) and respond to the request within 60 days of the posted date of the request.
+(1) This Section 7.3, Timeline for Processing a Load Profiling Methodology Change Request, modifies the normal Load Profiling Guide Revision Request (LPGRR) change request timeline.
+Within two Business Days of receiving the request, ERCOT shall reply to the submitter indicating that the request has been received and inform the submitter of the dates of the next Profiling Working Group (PWG) meetings.
+The submitter shall then schedule a time to present the request, in person, to the PWG and ERCOT at a regularly scheduled PWG meeting.

+- (2) The submitter or a designated representative shall present the methodology change request, in person, to the PWG at a scheduled PWG meeting.
+During the submitter's presentation, ERCOT and the PWG may ask for clarification of the request.
+The PWG and ERCOT shall then determine what data and supporting documentation are needed from the submitter to evaluate the request.
+All data, supporting files, and documentation shall be provided in electronic form. - (3) After the request has been presented to the PWG, ERCOT shall post the methodology request to the ERCOT website and respond to the request within 60 days of the posted date of the request.
 This period does not include the time to analyze and render the complete assessment of the request.
-The response shall indicate:

-- (a) Whether the request is complete; - (b) What additional data is required to evaluate the request, if applicable; - (c) How the request shall be assessed; - (d) An estimate of the time by which a decision on the request is expected to be ready; and - (e) An estimate of the implementation date of the requested change, if approved. - (3) During ERCOT's evaluation of the request, ERCOT may request supplemental information determined to be important to fully evaluate the methodology change. - (4) Due to the significance of a change to Load Profiling Methodologies, according to Protocol Section 18.2.9, Adjustments and Changes to Load Profile Development, a change shall only be implemented after the TAC approval and with at least 150 days notice to all MPs.
+The response shall indicate: - (a) Whether the request is complete; - (b) What additional data is required to evaluate the request, if applicable; - (c) How the request shall be assessed; - (d) An estimate of the time by which a decision on the request is expected to be ready; and - (e) An estimate of the implementation date of the requested change, if approved. - (4) During ERCOT's evaluation of the request, ERCOT may request supplemental information determined to be important to fully evaluate the methodology change. - (5) Due to the significance of a change to Load Profiling Methodologies, according to Protocol Section 18.2.9, Adjustments and Changes to Load Profile Development, a change shall only be implemented after Technical Advisory Committee (TAC) approval and with at least 150 days' notice to all Market Participants.
 An exception may be made to the criteria defined in this section, if special circumstances indicate a need to implement a change more immediately to address critical market issues.